VictorAlessander/victoralessander.github.io/_posts/2021-07-03-creating-custom-model-date-field.md

 Django docs shows how to get started with [custom model fields](https://docs.djangoproject.com/en/3.2/howto/custom-model-fields/) and additionally with [custom lookups](https://docs.djangoproject.com/en/3.2/howto/custom-lookups/).

-For me, I chosed to use the CharField as a base class to build the custom date field that I called as YearMonthField.
+For me, I chose to use the CharField as a base class to build the custom date field that I called as YearMonthField.

 ```
 from django.db.models import CharField